-(4) A detailed site plan showing all below grade utility infrastructure required to be disclosed to COGCC for below grade mapping and locating.

-(5) A detailed site plan showing the setback of the oil and gas facilities from adjacent property lines.
-For proposed oil and gas locations near occupied building units, no working pad surface shall be located less than two thousand (2,000) feet from the property line of one (1) or more occupied building units, unless one (1) or more of the following conditions are satisfied:

-(a) All of the occupied building unit owners and residents within two thousand (2,000) feet of the working pad surface explicitly agree with informed consent to the proposed oil and gas location;
+- (4) A detailed site plan showing all below grade utility infrastructure required to be disclosed to COGCC for below grade mapping and locating. - (5) A detailed site plan showing the setback of the oil and gas facilities from adjacent structures.
+In all areas of the City, the following shall apply:property lines.
+For proposed oil and gas locations near occupied building units, no working pad surface shall be located less than two thousand (2,000) feet from the property line of one (1) or more occupied building units, unless one (1) or more of the following conditions are satisfied: - (a) AnAll of the occupied building unit owners and residents within two thousand (2,000) feet of the working pad surface explicitly agree with informed consent to the proposed oil and gas location;

-(b) Any wells, tanks, separation equipment, or compressors proposed on the oil and gas location shall be located more than two thousand (2,000) feet from the property lines of all occupied building units; or
+(b) Any wells, tanks, separation equipment, or compressors proposed on the oil and gas location shall be set back a minimum of one located more than two thousand (42,000) feet from anythe property lines of all occupied building or building permitted for construction and shall be set back a minimum of seventy five (75) feet from any public right of way.units; or

-(c) The operator obtains a variance pursuant to Section 11-4-14(K)(3), W.M.C.
+(b) If the COGCC rules and regulations are more stringent, then those shall apply. (c) The operator obtains a variance pursuant to Section 11-4-14(K)(3), W.M.C.